MyElectricSheep/Mini-Yelp/README.md

 or

 You could search for all restaurants linked to a tag by sending the id of that tag:
 **GET** `http://localhost:3000/tag/7`

 ![pic](readme/oneTag.png)

 This is not an exhaustive list.

-You're encouraged to check the controllers folder and check what you can do with the API!
+You're encouraged to check the controllers folder and check what you can do with the API! :nerd_face: